Mayfair: A Guide

 If you’re looking for a little lunchtime entertainment, perhaps before taking Afternoon Tea, then just next to Maison Assouline lies St. James’s Church where you can enjoy free concerts on Wednesdays and Fridays.

 If you are more inclined to thespian activities, then our Theatre Guide is regularly updated with what productions are on in the local area.
-Not to be missed is the upcoming production of ‘Lemons Lemons Lemons Lemons Lemons’ at the Harold Pinter Theatre, starring Aidan Turner and Jenna Coleman; running from 18th January til 18th March, with tickets starting at just £15.

 And should, following dinner, you feel like continuing your evening – at the end of Piccadilly (though just outside Mayfair we admit), the live music venue, Crazy Coqs – situated within the same building as Brasserie Zédel, has a revolving rostrum of acts across disciplines such as cabaret, musical theatre, comedy and spoken word.
 With shows most days of the week, there’s something for everyone.